himaniR/LearnAI-Airlift/README.md

 - Perform rapid development/testing with Ngrok and test your bots with unit tests and direct bot communication
 - Effectively leverage the custom vision service to create image classification services that can then be leveraged by an application

-# Azure Access
-We will not be providing Azure passes for this workshop.
-If you do not have the ability to create resources and spend money on Azure, you will not be able to participate.

 # Breaks

 This is an airlift where we are trying to cover as much material as possible.
 As such, we will not be providing scheduled breaks (apart from lunch).
 Feel free to step out to take a break as needed (preferably if you finish a lab early), but the airlift will continue.